hands hold up cutout speech bubbles containing the faces of a diverse group of men and women

 What information do researchers collect from study participants?

-How can I be sure that the research study is safe?
+How can I be sure the research study is safe?

 A study coordinator goes through the informed consent process with a potential volunteer